Riouken/cTab/README.md

     // make TAD available to all helicopters and planes with the exception of the MH-9 Hummingbird and AH-9 Pawnee cTab_vehicleClass_has_TAD = ["Heli_Attack_01_base_F","Heli_Attack_02_base_F","Heli_Light_02_base_F","Heli_Transport_01_base_F","Heli_Transport_02_base_F","I_Heli_light_03_base_F","Plane"];

+### Override helmet classes with enabled helmet camera ###

+    // Only have BWmod helmets with a camera simulate a helmet camera cTab_helmetClass_has_HCam = ["BWA3_OpsCore_Schwarz_Camera","BWA3_OpsCore_Tropen_Camera"];

 Changelog
 ---------
+### 2.1.0 ###
+* Added MicroDAGR handheld GPS.
+  It features a self-centering small view mode that can be kept visible while navigating and a large view mode that allows for user interaction.
+The small view mode can be zoomed in and out using the `Zoom_In` and `Zoom_Out` keys.
+* Added configurable server-side list of helmets that define the presence of a helmet camera, defaulting to vanilla ArmA 3 and BWmod helmet models with a camera.

 ### 2.0.0 ###
 * Reduced network traffic by moving the list generation of tracked elements from the server to the clients The server now sends an update pulse to all clients every 30 seconds (previous update interval was 20), instead of sending the whole list to every client.
 The clients then generate the list locally.
 This lessens the server load a little (shifting it to the clients), greatly reduces cTab related network traffic, while hopefully keeping the list content the same across clients since they update (almost) at the same time.